Standings: Standings will be kept. The focus at this age group is on the skills

 players at this age already know they don’t want to be a pitcher.

-A pitcher can only pitch 2 innings per game: to ensure a game is not dominated by 1 player and to ensure winning
+A pitcher can only pitch 2 inning per game: to ensure a game is not dominated by 1 player and to ensure other players are given opportunities.

 game, pitchers will only pitch 5 balls per batter.